ropensci/roweb3/content/blog/2021-04-27-commcall-pkg-community/index.md

 - **Maëlle Salmon**, a research software engineer, part-time with rOpenSci
 - **Hugo Gruson**, a research software engineer and evolutionary biologist
-- **Steffi LaZerte**, an R programming consultant, teacher, and part-time community assistant at rOpenSci
+- **Steffi LaZerte**, an R programming consultant, and part-time community assistant at rOpenSci

 ### Material